datapimp/luca/docs/view.md

       Luca.View::beforeRender?.apply(@, arguments)
 ```

+## The @render() method

+The default implementation of @render() simply appends the view's `@$el` to the DOM element represented by the `$(@container)` property on the view.

+Whatever method you choose to implement for your `@render()` call should behave similar to how the Backbone.View::render() expects, in that it should return an instance of the view.

+Additionally, the call to `@render()` will trigger `before:render` and `after:render` as which, on a Luca.View is configured as a hook.
+So any `@beforeRender()` and `@afterRender()` method will get called as well, if they exist.

+## Before Render

+Since in Luca, the actual render method just attaches the view to its container, setup related methods for building your view's content are best put in the `beforeRender()` method.
+In addition to this, there are other options available for filling the content of the view, like `@bodyTemplate`.

 ## Luca.template helper

 `Luca.template()` is a util function which allows you reference your client side template system.
 It accepts a name of a template ( which, if not found, it will attempt to match one for you ) and an object of interpolations to pass to the template function